samlaudev/Objective-C-Coding-Style/README.md

 ## Smiley Face

 Smiley faces are a very prominent style feature of the raywenderlich.com site!
 It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
 The end square bracket is used because it represents the largest smile able to be captured using ascii art.
-A half-hearted smile is represented if an end parenthesis is used, and thus not preferred.
+A half-hearted smile is represented if an end parenthesis is used, and thus not 应该.

-**Preferred:**
+**应该:**
 ```objc
 :]
 ```

-**Not Preferred:**
+**不应该:**
 ```objc
 :)
 ```